AmmarMian/qanat/docsrc/tutorials/basics/gettingstarted.rst

 .. note::
    Note that we have added a description to the action.
 This is optional but it is good practice to add a description as it will help you to remember what the action is about.

-Now we can execute the action thanks to qanat using the command ``qanat experiment action``:
+Now we can execute the action thanks to Qanat using the command ``qanat experiment action``:

 .. code-block:: bash